TITLE Research Administration Specialist

 6. Assists in the preparation and analysis of regularly scheduled and special requested reports regarding externally funded grant and research activities.

-7. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development classes, and attending training and/or courses as required by the Assistant Director of Sponsored Research and Programs.
+8. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development classes, and attending training and/or courses as required by the Director of Research Administration.

-8. Contributes to the overall success of the Office of Sponsored Research and Programs by performing all other duties as assigned.
+9. Contributes to the overall success of the Office of Research Administration by performing all other duties as assigned.

-The Sponsored Research and Programs Specialist is supervised by the Assistant Director of Sponsored Research and Programs and may supervise graduate assistants and student employees.
+The Research Administration Specialist is supervised by the Director of Research Administration and may supervise graduate assistants and student employees.

 OFFICE OF HUMAN RESOURCES